dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

 uart you'll have to wait until there is space and then you write 8 bits using a `PUT32` (not `PUT8`).

+The code:
+  1. There is currently just a simple program that reads the device ID.
+  2. To run your accel you'll either copy or symlink the code into a subdirectory in `code-i2c` or put `mpu6050.c` and `mpu6050.h` into libpi, the driver into `code-i2c`, and link against it.

 ------------------------------------------------------------------------------
 ### 2. mailboxes `code-mailbox/mailbox.c`